How the Mechanical Properties and Thickness of Glass Affect TPaD Performance: Relation Between Power Consumption and Contact Force

 \subsection{Model Results with a Spring}

-The setup in Experiment 2 was similar to that in Experiment 1, except for using a spring to contact the TPaDs in order to mimic a finger without viscosity.
-The stiffness of the spring was $360.92 \pm 12 N/m$.
-The contact between the spring and the glass was a circle, and an epoxy adhesive was used to bond them.
-Based on this setup, we repeated the experiments.

 In Fig. \ref{spring:subfig} we see that, as the contact force increases, the revised system exhibits decreases in the vibration amplitude and the real power, just like the artificial finger, but that these decreases are much less pronounced.
+The equivalent $L$, $C$, and $R$ of the SLG\_0.56 with the spring were extracted by using the same fitting process as Experiment 1 (see in Fig. 9).
 Compared with the artificial finger, the equivalent $L$, $C$, and $R$ of the SLG\_0.56 with the spring also change more slowly (Fig. \ref{physical:subfig}).
 It is especially notable that the equivalent resistance of the system (1250 $\Omega $) is almost a half of that with the artificial finger (2150 $\Omega $) when the contact force is 2 N.

 Eq. \ref{eq:6} and the results in Fig. \ref{physical:subfig} may be used to estimate the real power consumption for SLG\_0.56 when the artificial finger or the spring contacts the TPaD (Fig. \ref{spring:subfig:b}).
-The model predictions show good agreement with the experimental results.
+As the contact force increases, the vibration amplitude decreases, consistent with the assumption that the fingertip stays in contact with the TPaD.
+This enables the model predictions to show good agreement with the experimental results.